-Many young people are terrified of anything that includes financial planning.
+Many young people are terrified of the thought of becoming Financially Literate.
 Of course, we’re not born with a skill set that can help us make healthy financial decisions right away.

 However, we can learn how to take care of ourselves financially and cater to our needs.
 As long as you are willing to educate yourself about financial literacy, you can be certain about having a stable financial future.

 If anything, the past 15 months have taught us a lot about financial literacy and its importance.
 Those who already knew how to manage their incomes and resources hard easier time adjusting to unstable times that we have all endured.

 Those who didn’t have a chance to learn such a skillset before have a great opportunity to start now.
 This is a brief guide on how to become financially literate in 2021.

 What is financial literacy, and why is it important?